jaap3/django-richtextfield/README.rst

     :target: https://coveralls.io/r/jaap3/django-richtextfield?branch=master

 A Django model field and widget that renders a customizable rich text/WYSIWYG widget.

+Supports global `editor settings`_, reusable `editor profiles`_ and per `field & widget settings`_.
+There's built-in support for pluggable server side `content sanitizers`_.

 Tested with TinyMCE_ and CKEditor_.
 Designed to be easily extended to use other editors.

 Quickstart